rudyvdbrink/Surface_projection/README.md

     <img src="https://ruudvandenbrink.files.wordpress.com/2019/12/overview.png" width="600"\>
 </p>

-Code to plot and compute parcel-wise median values of a T1 / T2 contrast (myelin map) is also provided.
+Code to compute and plot parcel-wise median values of a T1 / T2 contrast (myelin map) is also provided.
 The myelin map as well as the surface files are from the HCP S1200 release (https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release)

-Labels to atlas parcels can be found in parcel_labels.csv.
+Labels to atlas parcels can be found in Glasser_labels.csv.

-To do:
- - make a list of glasser labels